tmonks/100-days-of-code/r2-log.md

 ### Day 63
 R2/D63 #100DaysOfCode
 Worked on input validation on my conversation starter app.
 Learned about express-validator and added input validation & sanitization the #NodeJS backend.
 It was way easier than I thought it'd be.
 Here's a great video I followed: https://www.youtube.com/watch?v=WFHzlExDwrY

+### Day 64
+R2/D64 #100DaysOfCode
+Finished the improvements to error handling on my conversation starter app.
+Made it so more detailed error messages from express-validator are passed through to the user.
+Not very glamorous or exciting, but I enjoyed it nonetheless 🤓
+\#NodeJS